 Plymouth

-Habitats: Coastal habitats, calcareous grasslands, green spaces and quarries.
+Habitats: Coastal habitats, calcareous grasslands, green spaces and quarries

 Devon Special Species:

-See Plymouth Coastal Wildbelt
+See Plymouth Coastal Wildbelt.

 Tamar Valley Protected Landscape